North Carolina

 Durham

-Located in the Durham Innovation District, the Google Cloud Engineering hub opened in January 2022 as one of five Google Cloud hubs in the U.S., with others in New York, Washington state and California.
-Our goal is to provide up to 1,000 jobs in the coming years.
-We hope to hire the most talented engineers across all levels with a key focus on historically underrepresented groups.
+Located in the Durham Innovation District, the Google Cloud Engineering hub opened in January 2022 as one of five Google Cloud hubs in the U.S., with others in California, New York, and Kirkland and Seattle, Washington.

 Explore our impact on businesses in nearby states